Guide: Understanding, preventing and treating an irritated vulva

 - What are the symptoms of vulvar irritation?

-- How to prevent these irritations?
+- How can we prevent these irritations?

 - How to relieve vulvar irritation?

-Little reminders of what a vulva is
+Little reminders about what a vulva is

 What are the different parts of a vulva?